WSA-Community/WSAGAScript/README.md

 sudo apt update
 sudo apt install unzip lzip
 ```
-We have checked availability of updates and requested installation of two packacges which are required for execution of scripts provided by this project.
+We have checked availability of updates and requested installation of two packages which are required for execution of scripts provided by this project.
+They may be already present at your installation, but it is better to check anyway.

 ## Prepare folder structure

-For the sake of simplicity, create a folder in the root of C Drive, so you will have ```C:\WSA\```.
+For the sake of simplicity, create a folder in the root of C Drive, so you will have `C:\WSA\`.
 You may use other location if you would like, be sure to adjust commands below for new location.

 **Attention!** The folder where you will place the files which we will be downloading is going to become an installation folder. **DO NOT** delete that folder!
-**Attention!** At the time of last update for this README, attempt to run scripts if they are located in path that contains spaces (like "Zulu Storage" in ```D:\Zulu Storage\WSA```) will result in an error.
+**Attention!** At the time of last update for this README, attempt to run scripts if they are located in path that contains spaces (like "Zulu Storage" in `D:\Zulu Storage\WSA`) will result in an error.
 Be sure to use paths with no spaces as long as fix have not been implemented.

 Hint: You can also open any folder (even those that are located within Linux WSL Filesystem, by typing `explorer.exe .` (Yes, with the dot) in the WSL Terminal, to move files around.

 ## Download Windows Subsystem for Android™️ Installation Package

 ### Download
-As we need to modify installation files we cannot download WSA from the Microsoft Store.
+As we need to modify installation files,  we cannot download WSA from the Microsoft Store.
 To download it directly we will use this [service](https://store.rg-adguard.net/)

 Use settings:
 - ProductID: 9P3395VX91NR
 - Ring: SLOW

-Click the checkmark, and locate file which has size of approx. ~1.2GB (usually at the bottom of the page) and has ```.msixbundle``` extension.
+Click the checkmark, and locate file which has size of approx. ~1.2GB (usually at the bottom of the page) and has `.msixbundle` extension.

 Click the filename to begin downloading.
 You may be warned by your web-browser that "The file cannot be downloaded securely".
 Disregard the warning and force the download (use buttons like "Keep anyway" or similar, depending on your web-browser)

-Save the file at our prepared directory ```C:\WSA\```
+Save the file at our prepared directory `C:\WSA\`

 ### Extract
 - Download 7zip or a similar archival program and use it to extract downloaded file.
 Do not mind that this file does not bear any archival extensions (like .zip).
-- After extraction open ```C:\WSA\MicrosoftCorporationII.WindowsSubsystemForAndroid_versionnumber_neutral___identifier\```.
-This folder will contain a lot of ```.msix``` files, use sort by size to locate two biggest files.
+- After extraction open `C:\WSA\MicrosoftCorporationII.WindowsSubsystemForAndroid_versionnumber_neutral___identifier\`.
+This folder will contain a lot of `.msix` files, use "Sort by size" to locate two biggest files.
-- Extract the one that is valid for your architecture, like this one ```WsaPackage_1.8.32822.0_x64_Release-Nightly.msix```
+- Extract the one that is valid for your architecture, like this one `WsaPackage_1.8.32822.0_x64_Release-Nightly.msix`
 - Open the extracted folder
-- Locate and delete files AppxBlockMap.xml, AppxSignature.p7x and \[Content_Types\].xml
+- Locate and delete files `AppxBlockMap.xml`, `AppxSignature.p7x` and `\[Content_Types\].xml`
-- Locate and delete AppxMetadata folder
+- Locate and delete `AppxMetadata` folder

 Do not close this folder - we will return here to collect \*.img files.

 ## Download "GApps" via OpenGApps Project

-To install Play Store we need to get it from somewhere.
+To install Play Store, we need to get it from somewhere.
 Use [OpenGApps](https://opengapps.org/).

 Use settings:
 - Platform: x86_64 if you are running Windows on a traditional laptop/PC, otherwise choose ARM64
 - Android: 11.0
 - Variant: Pico (at the time of writing this README, only minimal functionality with Pico variant have been confirmed working).

-For the time being save the .zip file at ```C:\WSA\gapps-zip-file-name.zip```.
+For the time being save the .zip file at `C:\WSA\gapps-zip-file-name.zip`.
 Do **not** extract it.

 ## Clone this repository and populate the directories

-As we have used ```C:\WSA```, you will be able to use Windows Explorer to move files around.
+As we have used `C:\WSA`, you will be able to use Windows Explorer to move files around.

 *Reminder: commands provided are for Ubuntu*

-**Attention!** To be sure that you can access your Windows filesystem from inside of WSL, you can run ```cd FolderName``` to change to another directory and ```ls``` to list what files and folders you have there.
-Typically, Windows Filesystem is available by /mnt/$DriveLetter/, so /mnt/c/Users will be your Windows "C:\Users"
+**Attention!** To be sure that you can access your Windows filesystem from inside of WSL, you can run `cd FolderName` to change to another directory and `ls` to list what files and folders you have there.
+Typically, Windows Filesystem is available by "/mnt/$DriveLetter/", so `/mnt/c/Users` will be your Windows `C:\Users`

 ```bash
 cd /mnt/c/WSA